symfony/symfony-docs/security.rst

 Your next steps depend on your setup:

-* Configure a different way for your users to login, like a :ref:`login form <book-security-form-login>` or :doc:`something completely custom </security/custom_authentication_provider>`;
+* Configure a different way for your users to login, like a :ref:`login form <security-form-login>` or :doc:`something completely custom </security/custom_authentication_provider>`;

 * Load users from a different source, like the :doc:`database </security/entity_provider>`